-During calendar years 2013 and 2014, the UK federation metadata will undergo a trust fabric evolution with the dual aims of modernising the trust fabric and increasing the security of the federation environment.
+During calendar years 2013 and 2014, the UK federation metadata underwent a trust fabric evolution with the dual aims of modernising the trust fabric and increasing the security of the federation environment.

-One major part of this evolution is to move the trust fabric away from the original PKIX model towards one in which the simpler and more widely supported direct key model is supported for all entities, so that the direct key scheme may be relied on exclusively.
-This change, which requires the federation operator to acquire explicit key material for all entities whose metadata does not already include it, is in progress at the time of writing and is expected to complete during calendar year 2013.
+One major part of this evolution was to move the trust fabric away from the original PKIX model towards one in which the simpler and more widely supported direct key model is supported for all entities, so that the direct key scheme may be relied on exclusively.